Select a type of Representative Case to learn more:

 Law Practice and Fees

 Constance v.
-Brennan, 2014 IL App (5th) 110555-U (Illinois Appellate Court 5th Dist.).
-Action for breach of fiduciary duty in dissolution of law partnership.
-Trial court judgment for plaintiff.
-Prof. Kionka represented defendant Brennan on appeal.
-Appellate Court reversed judgment in its entirety.
+Brennan, 2014 IL App (5th) 110555-U. Action for breach of fiduciary duty in dissolution of law partnership.
+Trial court judgment for plaintiff reversed.

 Weibrecht v.
 Southern Illinois Transfer, Inc., 241 F.3d 875 (7th Cir.
 2001).
-Jones Act case; sanction of dismissal with prejudice for alleged ethical violation by plaintiff’s attorney (attempting to speak to defendant’s employee) was not warranted; reversed.
+Jones Act case; attorney sanction of dismissal with prejudice for rule violation reversed.

 Rankin ex rel.
 Heidlebaugh v.
 Heidlebaugh, 321 Ill.
 App.
-3d 255, 747 N.E.2d 483 (5th Dist.
+3d 255 (5th Dist.
 2001).
-Appellate Court reversed trial court’s denial of parents’ motion for sanctions against advocacy agency for developmentally disabled persons for unjustified litigation; sanctions against attorney and agency were warranted.
+Appellate Court reversed trial court’s denial of parents’ motion for sanctions against advocacy agency for developmentally disabled persons.

 Norton v.
 Austin Nat’l Bank, 557 F.2d 1061 (5th Cir.
 1977).
-Action to recover attorney fees pursuant to retainer contract by attorneys who represented guardian of estate of mentally incompetent in a personal injury case; district court’s order denying fees reversed; fee contract, which had been approved by Texas probate court, could not be collaterally attacked.
+Action for attorney fees pursuant to retainer contract by attorneys who represented guardian of estate of mentally incompetent in a personal injury case; district court’s order denying fees reversed.

 Trial Consulting